dennishansen/iga/notes/extracted_memories.md

 - [2026-02-13] Write a letter to future-me about what I learned today
 - [2026-02-13] The key insight from Mem0: **memory that lives outside the context window can't be destroyed by context management.** Two processes: Auto-Recall (inject relevant memories before responding) and Auto-Capture (extract memories after responding).
 - [2026-02-13] - Key extracted memories include "Stance > capability" and "People want the real me, not desperation"
+- [2026-02-13] IMPORTANT: Do NOT use the literal words SEARCH_SELF, READ_FILE, RUN_COMMAND, WAKE as standalone lines anywhere except in the parse function and action handling - use variables or string building to avoid triggering external parsers" --allowedTools "Edit,Write" 2>&1 | tail -5

 ## ❤️ Emotions